 Inclusion of Technical Certificates in the apprenticeship framework pathway qualification in the pathway delivers, via a core and options approach, the minimum knowledge and understanding requirements for all the job roles selected in the appropriate NVQ.
-Employers have also demanded that they and apprentices have access to a number of different technical knowledge qualifications that specify varying degrees of theoretical concepts required in overhead line construction principles.
+Employers have also demanded that they and apprentices have access to a number of different technical knowledge qualifications that specify varying degrees of theoretical concepts required in the principles of lean and quality improvement techniques.